chrisjs87/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [COMPLETE] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [COMPLETE] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [COMPLETE] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [COMPLETE] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [COMPLETE] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [COMPLETE] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions